 It’s important to remember that it can take up to 90 days for the MD Board of Public Accountancy to evaluate your application.
 This time varies depending on application completeness, proper documentation, and the number of other applicants.

 Once you’ve been approved to sit for the Uniform CPA Examination, you will receive a Notice to Schedule (NTS).
 Your NTS will list the sections of the examination you’re approved to take and will instruct you to schedule your exam date via Prometric.
 Be advised that Prometric does charge exam service fees.

 Testing sites include:

-Keep the following tips in mind when scheduling your exam:
+Keep the following tips in mind when you plan and schedule your exam:

-- Verify that your name is spelled correctly when your NIT arrives.
+- Verify that your name is spelled correctly when your NTS arrives.